Milkman68/HL2-RebalanceMod_Game-files/README.md

-# HL2-RebalanceMod Game-files
+# HL2 Rebalanced Mirrored
-The repository for downloading the mod.
+The repository for downloading the mirrored version of HL2R.
 The sourcecode can be found [here](https://github.com/mariovct/HL2-RebalanceMod).

 #### ============Download:============